flipt-io/flipt-client-sdks/CONTRIBUTING.md

 The client should interface with the engine to evaluate flags.
 The engine is responsible for connecting to the Flipt server, fetching flag state, and evaluating flags.

 You don't have to build the engine from scratch in order to develop a new client.
-You can download the latest engine version from the [releases page](https://github.com/flipt-io/flipt-client-sdks/latest) for your platform and use it while developing the client.
+You can download the latest engine version from the [releases page](https://github.com/flipt-io/flipt-client-sdks/releases/latest) for your platform and use it while developing the client.

 ### 4. Setup Tests (optional)

-If you like to add tests using Dagger, you can follow the steps below.
+If you'd like to add tests using Dagger, you can follow the steps below.
 If you are not familiar with Dagger, you can skip this step and simply provide instructions for running the tests locally.

 Feel free to ask the team for help with this step.